nighthawkcoders/nighthawk_csa/src/main/java/com/nighthawk/csa/mvc/DataOps/DataOps.md

 ### Mini-lab binary point criteria
 * Make your own Data/Class and initialize it.
 See how far you can go  to get things to work.
 Make adaptations as you see fit.
 * Use of toString()
-* Use of a Data Structure to hold Objects of your Class or Abstract class.
+* Use of a Data Structure to hold Objects of your Class or Abstract class, better if it is a POJO.
 * Web UI and visuals to interact with data
 * Check Boxes
 * Radio Buttons